-- 1 The buyer and seller should say in the contract what the grade, length, micronaire, strength and other fiber characteristics of the delivered cotton must be.
-The contract may also lay down what allowances, differences, limits and so on apply, and, where applicable, what type of instruments must be used to establish the characteristics in the event of a dispute. - 2 If the buyer and seller disagree about a claim, the dispute will be settled by arbitration under our Bylaws. - 3 The buyer and seller should say in the contract whether the arbitration will be based on the results of manual classification or instrument testing.
-If the parties fail to include such a clause in their contract, or fail to agree on the method of classification and arbitration, Bylaw 339 will apply. - 4 (Grade): Where the grade (excluding light spotted, spotted, tinged and yellow stained) is found to be below the contracted quality then the following multiplier of the value differences shall apply: - 0.5 full grade actual value difference - 1 full grade actual value difference
+- The buyer and seller should say in the contract what the grade, length, micronaire, strength and other fiber characteristics of the delivered cotton must be.
+The contract may also lay down what allowances, differences, limits and so on apply, and, where applicable, what type of instruments must be used to establish the characteristics in the event of a dispute. - If the buyer and seller disagree about a claim, the dispute will be settled by arbitration under our Bylaws. - The buyer and sellers should say in the contract whether the arbitration will be based on the results of manual classification or instrument testing.
+If the parties fail to include such a clause in their contract or fail to agree on the method of classification and arbitration, Bylaw 339 will apply and any quality arbitration will be conducted on the basis of manual examination for grade and staple.

-'''
+- 4 (Grade): Where the grade (excluding light spotted, spotted, tinged and yellow stained) is found to be below the contracted quality then the following multiplier of the value differences shall apply:

+- 0.5 full grade actual value difference

+- 1 full grade actual value difference

-1.5 full grades - 1.25 x value difference
+- 1.5 full grades 1.25 x value difference

-'''

-2 full grades - 1.5 x value difference
+- 2 full grades 1.5 x value difference

-2.5 full grades - 1.75 x value difference
+- 2.5 full grades 1.75 x value difference

-3 full grades - 2 x value difference
+- 3 full grades 2 x value difference

-3.5 full grades - 2.25 x value difference
+- 3.5 full grades 2.25 x value difference

-4 full grades - 2.5 x value difference
+- 4 full grades 2.5 x value difference